Presentation 5B: Kmeans and Random Forest

 plot(rf_model)

-Now, we use the test set to evaluate our model performance.
+Next, we use the test set to evaluate our model performance.
+We will do this with the predict function, which will give us the predicted probabilities for each class.

 # Predict class probabilities